 Each semester, the Faculty Center for Teaching and Learning hosts multiple semester-long interdisciplinary cohorts designed to help innovate or refine teaching techniques and learning activities.
-Cohorts typically meet four to six times, with participants serving as a learning community for one another.
+Cohorts typically meet four to six times in a mix of virtual and face-to-face environments, with participants serving as a learning community for one another.
 Participants will produce a deliverable appropriate to the focus of the cohort, for instance, a new or revised course component.

 Depending on the topic area, participants may receive a grant from the Faculty Center.
 Calls for participation are announced in the lead-up to the beginning of fall and spring semesters.